Pay your parking penalty or bus lane penalty now

 If payments or representations are still not made within 28 days of the NTO, the Council may send a Charge Certificate and the cost of the original penalty charge will be increased by 50% of the original charge.

 If payment is not made 21 days after receipt of the Charge Certificate we may register the charge with the Traffic Enforcement Centre (TEC) at Northampton County Court to recover the unpaid charge.
 This will add a further £7.00 in costs.
 See Her Majesty’s Courts Service website for more details.

 We may then take legal action against you which can involve using bailiffs to recover unpaid penalty charges and there will be further costs to pay.

 How do I appeal against a penalty charge notice?

-If you think you've been incorrectly given a parking ticket you can appeal against it.
+If you think you've been incorrectly given a PCN, you can appeal against it.